Skip to content

 Parent and child records

-When a user selects a feature from a map layer (the ‘parent’ dataset), Pozi fetches and displays records from any suitably configured table (the ‘child’ dataset) based on spatial or non-spatial criteria.
+When a user selects a feature from a map layer, the parent dataset, Pozi fetches and displays records from any suitably configured table, the child dataset, based on spatial or non-spatial criteria.

-• click on Property feature to reveal:
+• click on a Property feature to reveal:

 • owner details